adrianlee/blog/posts/lifeupdate.md

 date: "2020-10-20"
 ---

 Today marks one year since I left my job at Microsoft to build Scrim full-time!
-As of last month, I'm now a full-time father!
+As of 2 months ago, I'm also a full-time father!

-The past month I worked on a few new features for Scrim tournaments:
+This past month I worked on new features for Scrim tournaments:

 #### Feature #1